 Many use an internal metal disc for activation.
 Once you snap the disc, sodium acetate releases instant heat.

-HotSnapZ warmers, for example, are a sodium acetate hand warmer.
-They contain water, the small metal disc and sodium acetate, a food safe ingredient in salt.
+HotSnapZ warmers, for example, are sodium acetate hand warmers.
+They contain water, a small metal disc, and sodium acetate, a food-safe salt ingredient.

 The sodium acetate is dissolved in the water when it's first boiled, and it remains dissolved as a supersaturated solution.
 Pressing the metal disc releases the compound, along with the energy it took to store it, which exits as heat.

 This process is infinitely reusable, and most rechargeable hand warmers that don't use a battery operate this way.

 Knowing how long a set of reusable hand warmers will last depends on a few factors.
 Most reusable round heat packs will only last an hour before they need to charge again in boiling water.
 However, some hand warmers that run on rechargeable batteries can last up to eight hours with a full charge.

 That's the general range we found among the different claims, meaning you'll want to pay attention to the longevity of the hand warmers you go with before purchasing.

 Here are some examples of what you can find and procure easily with a few quick online searches.